The Value of Audience Insights Data

 You can also compare audiences from your website and a media platform.
 The graphs will show you the exact users who have visited both.
 If your aim is to reach new people, consider working with the resource that you have the least Audience Overlap with.

 We have compared audiences of the official Gucci website and three fashion publications.
 Elle, is a more general women's magazine, while Vogue and Vanity Fair, tend to be more about ‘upper-class’ style.
-Gucci customers prefer Elle to Vanity Fair.
+Gucci customers read Elle as well as Vanity Fair.
 Whatever the reason, consider this new data when planning your next placements.

-This approach works for your GDN placements, as you need to make sure the audience overlap between you and your prospective publisher is significant.
+This approach works for your GDN placements (Google Display Network ads), as you need to make sure the audience overlap between you and your prospective publisher is significant.

 5. Compare Your Placements Against Those of Competitors